 Quin Tassie Collection

-Working with colleagues from National Galleries Scotland and the University of Edinburgh, and with funding from The Heritage Council, we are carrying out research into a unique collection that sits at the intersection of art, science and medical history in eighteenth century Dublin.
+Working with colleagues from National Galleries Scotland and the University of Edinburgh, and with funding from The Heritage Council, we carried out research into a unique collection that sits at the intersection of art, science and medical history in eighteenth century Dublin.

 The Quin Tassie Collection